How to Write a Therapist Voicemail Script

 Wondering how to write a therapist voicemail script?
-One you can use as an outgoing confidential voicemail greeting for your private practice or clinic?
+Looking for examples you can use as an outgoing confidential voicemail greeting for your private practice or clinic?

 You’re asking the right questions.
 In this article, we’ll go over how to write a therapist voicemail script.